telerik/xaml-docs/controls/radrichtextbox/features/content-controls/working-with-content-controls.md

 # Working with Content Controls

-This article shows some examples of how you can access a content control and modify their properties from the code.
+This article shows some examples of how you can access the content controls and modify their properties from the code.
 In general, the content controls are marked with annotations and you can manipulate them as such.
 Detailed information is available here: [Manipulating Annotations]({%slug radrichtextbox-features-document-elements-manipulating-annotations%})

-### Get the content controls.
+### Get the Content Controls

 The content controls can be retrieved by using the __GetAnnotationMarkersOfType__ method.
-This is demonstrated in the following example.

-#### Example 1: Get all Content Controls
+#### Example 1: Get all content controls

 #### __C#__